Drupal vs WordPress vs Joomla: What is the best CMS to power a digital business?

 As extensions become more advanced, WordPress’s simplicity can become a challenge in itself.
 More of the “heavy lifting” may need to happen in a third-party plugin, and if this is not implemented to high standards the website’s security and performance may be adversely affected.

-As you can see in the table above, all three platforms have a healthy number of third-party plugins available that allow you to extend the functionality of the basic platform without much effort.
+As you can see above, all three platforms have a healthy number of third-party plugins available that allow you to extend the functionality of the basic platform without much effort.
 Most of these extensions are available for free, but some providers charge a fee for the use of their modules.
-Most providers also provide support on the extensions they build and release as well as upgrades to either enhance the plugin, deal with security concerns or adapt to changes of the core CMS platform.
+Most providers also provide support on the extensions they build and release, as well as on upgrades to either enhance the plugin, deal with security concerns, or adapt to changes of the core CMS platform.